MohammedSaLah-Eldeen/supermaker.tech/content/posts/decoded-mlops-in-plain-english.md

 from the `Researcher` mindset: **experimentaing with different models and ideas to develop new architectures** in order to get the best performance on a benchmark or dataset.

-to the `Engineer` mindset: **developing a fully scalable, reliable system** that uses a model inside ot it to solve a problem.
+to the `Engineer` mindset: **developing a fully scalable, reliable system** that uses a model inside of it to solve a problem.

 ## MLOps